 - The 'maximum tunnelling' Option A got two ticks for the first five, everything else got one tick; this is a somewhat crude assessment, and questionable: eg connectivity in the Sompting Bypass area would be severely reduced owing to higher speeds and more continuous flow on the A27 unless the Sompting Bypass is also tunnelled, and/or, special connectivity arrangements are made for this section (see below).

 - In Environmental impact terms the C/D routes involving a downland bypass were assessed with the maximum two crosses for negative impact.
 This does make sense in terms of the evidence (see papers on links below).

 - Online dualling (F) alone was given a tick in Environmental beneficial impact, and options G and H alone (online localised widening + junction improvements, and, public transport investment) were each given a cross for negative impact on Accessibility: these are also questionable but without clear definition and evidence it is impossible to say whether they make sense or not.

-Is there going to be a new A27 road through our Downs?
+There will never be a new A27 road through our Downs!

 The A27 Feasibility Study considered and rejected this downland option

 Would any of the other options have negative impacts on the National Park and on local communities?

 Perhaps surprisingly, other options could also threaten the accessibility and the social and economic viability of Worthing’s downland, if provision is not made to protect these: